Bunjin/EIPs/EIPS/eip-personas.md

 ### Personas are not secp256k1 restricted

 Regarding the ability to use the persona keys directly (instead of using application keys generated from these persona keys), our proposal does not wish to restrict persona keys only to seck1p ECDSA.
-Note that the BIP32 specification since it thought for cryptocurrency originally de facto implies secp1k ECDSA cryptography for the public keys derivation part.
-However since we mostly care about private keys for personas (for now) persona keys defined in HD manner in this proposal will not necessarly be restricted to use secp1k ECDSA cryptography in the future (it would allow for any 256 bits private keys digital signature algorithm, such as non secp1k ones such as Zk-starks among others).
+Note that the BIP32 specification (since it was originally designed for cryptocurrency) de facto implies secp1k ECDSA cryptography for the public keys derivation part.
+However, since we mostly care about private keys for personas (for now), persona keys defined in the manner defined in this proposal will not necessarly be restricted to use secp1k ECDSA cryptography in the future (it would allow for any 256 bits private keys digital signature algorithm, such as non secp1k ones such as Zk-starks among others).
-While generating child private keys from the parent private key in the same way as BIP32, the public keys can be generated in alternative ways for instance using other elliptic curves parameters.
-The alternative ways to secp1k ECDSA will however most likely not preserve the ability to compute public child keys from a non hardened parent public extended key.
-However we can still derive their private keys using HD trees and benefit from the englobing cleaness and standardization of this framework.
+While generating child private keys from the parent private key in the same way as BIP32, the public keys can be generated in alternative ways, for instance using other elliptic curve parameters.
+The alternate ways to secp1k ECDSA will not necessarily preserve the ability to compute public child keys from a non hardened parent public extended key.
+However, we can still derive their private keys using HD trees and benefit from the englobing cleaness and standardization of this framework.

 ### Personas should not be correlatable

-Personas are intended to be kept separate and to guarantee privacy across personas.
+Personas are designed to be kept separate, and to offer the possibility of privacy between personas.
 Note that this is an intention, yet true unability to correlate personas would depend on usage of each of the protocols.
 Some protocol operations are privacy preserving, yet today sending funds on most cryptocurrencies isn't.
-Indeed the funding trail is something that can to different extends correlate personas together and reduce the benefit of using distinct personas.
-If, for instance, one uses the same Ethereum account (or different but correlatable accounts) to fund two distinct persona generated accounts, then these two personas would not preserve privacy.
+Indeed the funding trail is something that can to different extents correlate personas together and reduce the benefit of using distinct personas.
+If, for instance, one uses the same Ethereum account (or different but correlatable accounts) to fund two distinct persona generated accounts, then these two personas would not preserve non-correlated privacy.
 With analytical tools, an application could be able to relate these two personas and know that there is a single user behind them.
-We should later develop wallet tools that would allow an user to properly fund her distinct personas in a non correlatable way, and even allow for transactions between personas.
-These tools could for instance include privacy preserving ways of transferring cryptocurrency (eg. Mixers, Zk-snarks...), analytics to verify at any given time that personas are not correlatable (this should be based on a proper measure of likelihood of correlation).
+We (both as proposers and community members) should proceed to develop wallet tools that allow a user to more privately fund distinct personas in a non correlatable way, and even allow for private methods of funding personas.
+These tools could include privacy preserving ways of transferring cryptocurrency (eg. Mixers, Zk-snarks...), and analytics to verify at any given time that personas are not correlatable (this should be based on a proper measure of likelihood of correlation).

 ### Example derivation of persona accounts:

-24 words seed:
+24 word seed:

 `decrease major dwarf chase wear duck trust vital three slot clump clip voyage bid kind achieve cruel garden guitar magnet crater destroy strategy extend`